runeabrahams1/Unreal-Engine-4-Bicycle-Simulator-with-AI/README.md

 A short video demo of the cyclist model can be found at https://youtu.be/06Libu_58Ho, while a playlist with tests of the AI can be found at https://www.youtube.com/playlist?list=PLyQ2lVssCiGuufULltdKYA5pcY2pwBqiy.

-To get the code: \n
+To get the code:

 1. I recommend to just download it as a zip.
-It will probably go much faster due the the size (~150MB). \n
+It will probably go much faster due the the size (~150MB).

-2. Install Unreal 4 (and possible Visual Studio 2015). \n
+2. Install Unreal 4 (and possible Visual Studio 2015).

 3. Launch the BikeV3.uproject file.
-This should compile the project. \n
+This should compile the project.

 4. It is a UE4 C++ project.
 Generating Visual Studio files will help with debugging if the code can't compile.